arvigeus/AZ-204/Learning Path/App Service.md

    - If `applicationInitialization` isn't specified, trigger an HTTP request to the application root of the source slot on each instance.

-   - If an instance returns any HTTP response, it's considered to be warmed up.
+   - An instance is considered warmed up if it returns any HTTP response.

-1) If all instances on the source slot are warmed up successfully, swap the two slots by switching the routing rules for the two slots.
-After this step, the target slot (for example, the production slot) has the app that's previously warmed up in the source slot.
+1. If all instances on the source slot are warmed up successfully, swap the two slots by switching the routing rules for the two slots.
+After this step, the target slot (for example, the production slot) has the app previously warmed up in the source slot.

-1) Now that the source slot has the pre-swap app previously in the target slot, perform the same operation by applying all settings and restarting the instances.
+1. Now that the source slot has the pre-swap app previously in the target slot, perform the same operation by applying all settings and restarting the instances.

 At any point of the swap operation, all work of initializing the swapped apps happens on the source slot.
 The target slot remains online while the source slot is being prepared and warmed up, regardless of where the swap succeeds or fails.
 To swap a staging slot with the production slot, make sure that the production slot is always the target slot.
 This way, the swap operation doesn't affect your production app.